 - Bringing items and mementos from home can help stave off homesickness.

-International students often need to go through several more steps than domestic learners, so it's important to get started with this process early.
-Check with the international students and scholars office at your school for details.
-This office should offer cultural and academic support, as well as a global community to connect with.
+Check with the international students' office at your school for details.
+This office should offer cultural and academic support and an on-campus global community to connect with.

-Colleges and universities require you to provide documentation showing you are in the country legally for the purpose of studying.
+U.S. colleges and universities require you to submit documentation proving you're in the country legally to study.
 Many colleges provide students with advisors to help them gather the necessary forms.
-Knowing what documents to bring to college can help avoid stressful moments later on.
+Knowing what documents to bring to college can help avoid potential issues later.

 - Passport and valid U.S. student visa

 - Form I-20

 - Acceptance letter from the college and other correspondence with the school

 Current CDC guidelines require all nonimmigrant, non-U.S. citizens — including international students — entering the United States by plane to show proof of COVID-19 vaccination.
 To meet this requirement, you must have received both doses in a two-dose series (as of March 2023, booster shots are not required for entry).

 Additionally, many U.S. colleges require incoming students to be fully vaccinated against COVID-19.